Rosebud, Montana

-Rosebud is an unincorporated community and census-designated place in Rosebud County, Montana, United States.
+Rosebud is an unincorporated community, census-designated place and river town in Rosebud County, Montana, United States.
+It is located approximately 1.5 miles east of the intersection of the Yellowstone River and Rosebud Creek.
+Interstate 94 passes south of the town.

-History

 In 1878, Rosebud began as a small post office referred to as Beeman, on the Fort Keogh–Bozeman Stage Line.
 In 1882 the Northern Pacific Railroad and named the town Rosebud.

-Geography

-Rosebud is a river town located on the south bank of the Yellowstone River, approximately 1.5 miles east of the intersection of the Yellowstone River and Rosebud Creek.
-Interstate 94 passes south of the town.